-Once the analysis is complete, you can interactively click on any part of the domain to visualize the flow path through this point.
+Once a SEEP/W analysis is complete, you can interactively click on any part of the domain to visualize the flow path through this point.

-A sensitivity analysis can be readily conducted with SEEP/W by cloning multiple analyses using the Analysis Tree and then making slight changes to each one.
+A sensitivity analysis can be readily conducted with SEEP/W or SEEP3D by cloning multiple analyses in the Analysis Tree and then making slight changes to each one.

 Optimization and Calibration

-SEEP/W can be paired with other software to conduct optimization/calibration of material properties.
+SEEP/W can be paired with other software packages, such as the PEST: Parameter Estimation package, to conduct optimization/calibration of material properties.

 Integration with SLOPE/W for Transient Stability Analyses

 Integration of SEEP/W with SLOPE/W makes it possible to analyze the stability of any natural or man-made slope subject to transient changes in pore-water pressure, for example, due to infiltration or evaporation.
 Pore water pressures computed by SEEP3D can also be used in SLOPE/W by generating a cross-section through the 3D domain, and associating a stability analysis to this section.

 SEEP/W computed pore-water pressures can be used in other GeoStudio finite element products as initial conditions.
 You can also model coupled water and air flow using AIR/W, free-convection water transfer and forced-convection heat transfer using TEMP/W, and density-dependent water flow using CTRAN/W.

 Download and install an Add-In to enable SEEP/W to model non-Darcian flow.